Menu

 This section details some information about the Prosthetic, Orthotic and Limb Absence Rehabilitation (POLAR) Programme which relates to how we measure the activity; effectiveness; efficiency of, and access to the Programme.

-In 2024 a total of 141 persons were discharged from the POLAR Programme.
+A total of 151 persons were discharged from the POLAR Programme.

-53 patients were discharged from the Outpatient Day Programme; 44 patients (83%) were discharged following a full a full Comprehensive Integrated Outpatient Rehabilitation Programme (CIORP) and 9 patients, 17% were admitted for a short review or assessment.
+60 patients were discharged from the Day Programme; 55 patients were discharged following a full a full Comprehensive Integrated Outpatient Rehabilitation Programme (CIORP) and 5 patients were admitted for a short review or assessment.

 The NRH has committed to a programme of continual review of its service delivery.
 Following on from reviews, it implements various improvement plans. the areas considered were: